Course - General and Organic Chemistry - TKJE1016

 - The student should be able to explain fundamental chemical bonding theories, use electronegativity to determine the type of bonding, and create Lewis structures.

-- The student should be able to demonstrate an understanding of some key types of chemical reactions, write reaction equations based on this understanding, balance reaction equations, and perform calculations based on stoichiometry, including calculations involving mass, moles, and concentration.
+- The student can demonstrate knowledge of some important main types of chemical reactions and write reaction equations based on this understanding.
+The student can balance reaction equations and perform calculations based on such equations (stoichiometry).
+This includes calculations involving mass, amount of substance, and concentration.

 - The student should be capable of setting up and balancing oxidation and reduction reactions, as well as utilizing the electromotive series.